exakat/php-dictionary/dictionary/streamlining.ini.rst

 Streamlining refers to the practice of simplifying code to reduce complexity, remove redundancy, and improve readability and maintainability.

-In PHP, streamlining often involves replacing verbose constructs with more expressive modern syntax: match expressions instead of switch, arrow functions instead of closures, named arguments to clarify intent, nullsafe operators to flatten nested null checks, and short-circuit assignments with ``??=``.
+Streamlining often involves replacing verbose constructs with more expressive modern syntax: match expressions instead of switch, arrow functions instead of closures, named arguments to clarify intent, nullsafe operators to flatten nested null checks, and short-circuit assignments with ``??=``.

 Streamlining is distinct from premature optimization: it targets structural and expressive clarity rather than micro-level performance, and its effect is measured by reduced cognitive load for the reader.